nubificus/cloud-native-iot/docs/developer/index.md

 What you'll find here:

 - [Application bootstrap](applications.md): How to structure and code in the logic for your application.
-- [Application building & packaging](building.md): How to build and package your application.
+- [Application building](build_automation.md): How to build and package ESP32 applications using our automated CI/CD workflows.
+- [Firmware packaging](firmware_packaging.md): How the workflows package app binaries for multiple ESP32 targets as OCI images and manifests.
+- [Initial flash packaging](initial_flash_packaging.md): How the workflows prepare multi-arch OCI manifests for flashing devices for the first time.
 - [High-level Architecture](architecture.md) as a basis to extend the platform: Guidelines for adding new device types, API endpoints, or custom discovery mechanisms.

 This section is the go-to resource for anyone looking to contribute to the platform or build custom integrations atop its core functionality.